Coronavirus (COVID-19) impact on business aviation

 - Bahrain – There are no restrictions for private jets or pax arriving into OBBI if you can get a landing permit through diplomatic channels.

-- Central African Republic – Open with stringent health requirements.
+- Central African Republic – Open with stringent health requirements and a 14-day quarantine.

-- Israel – Restrictions have been extended to September 1.
-Our ground handling office in Tel Aviv is still open and supporting missions as allowed by the restrictions.
+- Israel – Still heavily restricted.
+Our ground handling office in Tel Aviv is still open and supporting missions as allowed by the restrictions. .S. passengers must obtain an approval from the Israeli embassy prior to arrival.
+Israel extended their existing entry ban for nonresident foreign nationals through at least Oct.
+1.

 - Lebanon – Private flights have resumed.
-Testing may be required depending on arrival depending on departure country.
+Testing may be required depending on arrival or departure country.
 Check with us for details.

 - Liberia – Open.
 Passengers without proof of a negative COVID test will be tested on arrival.

-- Niger – Open as of Aug 1.
-Negative COVID-19 test to be taken up to 72hrs before arrival.
+- Niger – Open and no quarantine required when arriving at DRRN with proof of negative COVID-19 test taken up to 72hrs before arrival.

 - Sao Tome & Principe – Open to domestic and international travel.
 Pax and crew must present proof of a negative COVID 19 test result, taken no more than 72 hrs prior to flight.